Journal · tools · regulation

 PortalKinetic does not claim to replace that entire category — see the straight comparison on PortalKinetic vs Notion.

-When regulation-first cognitive ops fit better
+When Relief OS cognitive ops fit better

 - Your recurring pain is starting, returning after gaps, or staying oriented — not storing facts.